steviegt6/terraclient/README.md

 (Note that this list is ever-expanding and not always complete)
 - Godmode.
-- Journey character access bypassing (does not work in some server, especially the ones with multiple worlds linked together)
+- Journey character access bypassing (does not work in some server, especially the ones with multiple worlds linked together).
 - Fullbright.
   - \+ options for slightly better fullbright performance.
 - Map teleportation.